search instagram arrow-down

 Cape May warbler in a laburnum bush

 This is the first sighting of this bird in the Fraser Valley.
-He arrived with the New Year.
-I’d like to think he is a good omen for 2019!
+She arrived with the New Year.
+I’d like to think she is a good omen for 2019!
+For contrast, I found a photo of the male Cape May warbler on the Cornell Lab Bird site.
+(An excellent resource for birds.)

 Life’s little surprises!